tenox7/wfm/README.md

 WFM exposes a directory tree via web based interface.
 For security it relies entirely on `chroot(2)` for selection and restriction which path to use.
 Chroot can be set by WFM's own `-chroot=/dir` flag, by your service manager or container service.
-For example Systemd service file `RootDirectory=` directive.
+For example Systemd service file `RootDirectory=` directive or Docker `-v /dir:/`.
 Without chroot it will expose the system root `/` directory.

 ## Deployment scenarios